-(A) Each applicant for a pesticide applicator license shall show, by passing a general examination and an examination for each applicable pesticide-use category, that the applicant possesses adequate knowledge of general pesticide application principles and competence to apply pesticides and, in the case of commercial applicators, adequate knowledge and competence to conduct diagnostic inspections within the pesticide-use categories for which the applicant seeks licensure.
+(A) Each applicant for a pesticide applicator license shall show that the applicant possesses adequate knowledge of general pesticide application principles and competence to apply pesticides by passing a general core examination and an additional examination for each applicable pesticide-use category.
+In addition, each applicant for a commercial applicator license shall demonstrate adequate knowledge and competence to conduct diagnostic inspections within the pesticide-use categories for which the applicant seeks licensure.

 (1) Opportunity to take examinations will be provided at such times and places as determined by the director in consideration of the number and location of requests.